l-zeuch/barbecue-lighters/README.md

-# Reports
+# Barbecue Lighters

 Various reports for the multitude of labs I had to endure through.
+All they're good for now is to light a barbecue.

 ## Contributing